wp-plugins/stock-ticker/readme.txt

 Default template is `%company% %price% %change% %changep%` but you can format it like:

 `<span style="color:#333">%company%</span> <em>%price%</em> <strong>%change%</strong> %changep%`

+= I set to shod `%company%` but symbol is displayed instead =

+Please note that Google Finance does not provide company name in retrieved feeds.
+You'll need to set company name to Custom Names field on plugin settings page.

 == Disclaimer ==